-The NSA said this while speaking at a special seminar titled “Peace – a dividend for development and stability in Afghanistan”, organised by Sustainable Development Policy Institute (SDPI) in collaboration with the National Security Division of Pakistan at Pakistan Institute of Parliamentary Services (PIPS).
+“Both have the potential to become trade and economic hub of the world,” he said while speaking at a special seminar titled ‘Peace — a dividend for development and stability in Afghanistan’, organized by Sustainable Development Policy Institute (SDPI) in collaboration with the National Security Division of Pakistan here at Pakistan Institute of Parliamentary Services, (PIPS).

-Former Ambassador Rustam Shah Mohmand, Former Pakistan Ambassador to Afghanistan said Unwillingness of US to clearly tell its objectives in Afghanistan, lack of interest and commitment of the incumbent government to peace initiatives (status quo) and the inability of Afghan Taliban to become a political force are the three major obstacles to peace in Afghanistan.
+Former Pakistan Ambassador to Afghanistan Rustam Shah Mehmund said unwillingness of the US to clearly tell its objectives in Afghanistan, lack of interest and commitment of incumbent government to peace initiatives (status quo) and inability of Afghan Taliban to become a political force were the three major obstacles to peace in Afghanistan.